probcomp/Venturecxx/doc/v1/assessable-observable-exchangeable.md

 Plan: See whether the code for that interface emerges naturally, and maybe add it under a third tag.

+Further note: The minimal/minimal scaffold for RandomDB does actually rely on mutation (and the output's dependence on it) being exchangeable, though it does not need the inverse procedure needed by PETs (below).
+In principle, I should probably separate exchangeable from non-exchangeable mutation by using different annotation tags, but for now I will permit the expected meaning of coupled-assessor-tag to depend upon the choice of scaffold constructor.

 PETs
 ====